 If you are extremely sensitive to gluten, you should call the restaurant before you visit to see how strict their control is.
 Some of them prepare traditional, gluten-filled foods in the same area they are preparing the gluten-free foods.
 It's always best to ask.

 Izzy's has been catering to the gluten-free crowd since before it was cool.
 They have a separate gluten-free menu and equipment dedicated to diners who have problems with gluten.
 Be sure to tell your server if you are gluten-free.
 Their tamales are legendary in Little Rock, and they're gluten free.
 They have many vegetarian items too, including tamales.
 Izzy's is located on 5601 Ranch Drive, near Cantrell, 501-868-4311.

-Dempsey's is the place to go for baked goods if you're gluten free or have food allergies.
-They have a wide selection of items including bread, cookies, pizza crusts, pies and cupcakes.
-They do custom cakes for birthday parties, weddings or whatever else you want to.
-They try to avoid artificial flavors and corn as well as gluten.
+Dempsey is the place to go for baked goods if you're gluten-free or have food allergies.
+They are 100% soy and nut free except coconut and have a wide selection of items including bread, cookies, pizza crusts, pies, and cupcakes.
+They do custom cakes for birthday parties, weddings or whatever else you want too.
+In the mood for something else?
+Drop in between 11am-2pm to try their sandwiches.
 Located at 323 S Cross Street.
 Suite B, 501-375-2257.

 Ya-Ya's Euro Bistro

 Ya-Ya's menu is gluten-free friendly.
 They have a large selection of gluten-free items marked.
 Most of their items are meat-based dishes, and they do have gluten-free pasta and pizza dough.
 They can answer reasonable questions about the gluten content of their menu.
 Located at 17711 Chenal Parkway in the The Promenade at Chenal, 501-821-1144.